 The fuel sources that supply the electricity are shown via a pie chart.
 It can be chosen by year and the chart can be rotated to allow the user to change the look of the display.
 The database has 10 years of data.
-Comparing the charts from year to year are instructive.
+Comparing the charts from year to year is instructive.
 The advance of renewable energy and the displacement of fossil electrical energy can be seen.
 In 2020 renewables gained 3 TW hours but fossil fuels declined by 9 TW hours.
-Electricity demand decreased overall by 5 TW hours.
+Electricity demand decreased overall by 6 TW hours.
 A more comprehensive chronicling of the changes can be seen in the changes chart (when implemented).

 There are some hundreds of electricity generators on the Australian eastern grid.
 Quite often you will see a chart of the performance of one or more of these.
 This page facilitates the production of a chart within the date range of this online database.
 Both capacity factor and power in megawatts are available.
-The intention is that those who want can specify a energy source and then choose one of the generators using that.
+The intention is that those who wish can specify an energy source and then choose one of the generators using that.
 It is a quick and ready way to produce a chart for use in reports.
 The data is hourly and more than 10 years long.

 The question is, what does this do to the electricity supply in terms of the cost and the reliability of the service?
 It is a matter of concern that extraordinarily little accessible information about the delivery of electrical energy is readily available to answer that question.
 In fact, reliable information over at least ten years is available from the records of the AEMO, the Australian Energy Market Operator.

 The evidence is clear that there are too many droughts in the supply of wind and solar power to support a reliable supply.
 This means that we are sleepwalking into a disaster.
 While it is believed renewables are a replacement, the Australian population needs to wake up since we are closing fossil generation while the progress of replacement is slow.
 Will renewables in combination with energy storage be equivalent to the baseload power provided by fossil fuels?
-If there is a future, it must.
+If there is a future for us, it must.